magento/devdocs/guides/v2.1/install-gde/install/cli/install-cli-install.md

 	</tr> -->
 <tr>
 <td><p>--amqp-host</p></td>
 <td><p>Enterprise Edition only.
 Do not use the --amqp options unless you have already set up an installation of RabbitMQ.
-See <a href="{{ site.gdeurl21 }}install-gde/prereq/install-rabbitmq.html">RabbitMQ installation</a> for more information about .</p>
+See <a href="{{ site.gdeurl }}install-gde/prereq/install-rabbitmq.html">RabbitMQ installation</a> for more information about .</p>
 <p>The host name where RabbitMQ is installed.</p></td>
 <td><p>No</p></td>
 </tr>